Top British American Tobacco investor Woodford says backs Reynolds deal

-BRUSSELS The European Commission has pushed back its deadline for a decision on ChemChina's plan to acquire Swiss pesticides and seeds group Syngenta by 10 working days to March 29.

-LONDON Leading British investor Neil Woodford's fund firm said on Thursday it backed a takeover of Reynolds American (RAI.N) by British American Tobacco (BATS.L), calling the tie-up "inevitable".
+LONDON (Reuters) - Leading British investor Neil Woodford's fund firm said on Thursday it backed a takeover of Reynolds American RAI.N by British American Tobacco (BATS.L), calling the tie-up "inevitable".

 The firm's 9.4 billion pound ($11.71 billion) Equity Income Fund, which faced a "challenging October", used a spike in Reynolds' share price to sell out of that firm and reinvested some of the proceeds in its position in BAT.